ddev/ddev.com/src/pages/blog/web-development-best-practices-every-time.md

 ## “Everybody knows that!” … or do they?

-Over the last few years co-founder of the NPM JavaScript package manager, Laurie Voss, has been [talking about the challenges new developers face,](https://youtu.be/JIJZnF%5FL5KI?t=10m18s) the “things software engineers are expected to know but are rarely told,” as he puts it.
+Over the last few years co-founder of the [npm](https://www.npmjs.com) JavaScript package manager, Laurie Voss, has been [talking about the challenges new developers face,](https://youtu.be/JIJZnF%5FL5KI?t=10m18s) the “things software engineers are expected to know but are rarely told,” as he puts it.
 Laurie points out that in a typical conference program there are lots of talks about “the new shiny”: new tools, methods, and technologies, but hardly anything about the stuff that everybody is “supposed to know” already.
 And even if they’re less exciting for jaded, experienced devs, we call them “best practices” because they’ve proven themselves already, they’re valuable.
 He suggests some of these important techniques are related to abstracting away repetitive tasks so you can reduce errors and speed up development.
 “It should never take three commands run in the right order with the right argument.
 It should be one command that says ‘deploy the thing.’
 Because you’re going to forget those arguments, you’re going to have to think about them.”

 ## Build and test simpler, better, faster